-NOTE: The filing fee and biometric services fee are not refundable, regardless of any action USCIS takes on this application.
+NOTE: The filing fee is not refundable, regardless of any action USCIS takes on this application.
 DO NOT MAIL CASH.
 You must submit all fees in the exact amounts.

-Use the following guidelines when you prepare your checks or money orders for the Form I-601A filing fee and biometric services fee:
+Use the following guidelines when you prepare your checks or money orders for the Form I-601A filing fee:

-1. The checks or money orders must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and
+1. The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and